pierrejean-coudert/ReduxDelphi/README.md

 ReduxDelphi is a predictable state container for Delphi apps utilizing a unidirectional data flow.
 Inspired by https://github.com/reactjs/redux .

-This project is currently developped with Delphi 10.1
+This project is currently developed with Delphi 10.1

 The TodoMVC sample is based on immutable data structures (Generic immutable lists).